Municipal Accommodation Tax (MAT) - Frequently Asked Questions

 Answer

 The City completed a market assessment of the MAT to derive an estimate on potential revenues from hotel/motel and short-term accommodation sources.
-The assessment concluded that the City of Vaughan could receive $3.3 million annually and growing, subject to economic conditions.
+The assessment concluded that the City could receive approx $3.3 million annually and growing, subject to economic conditions.

 Answer